lyoh001/AzureVMAudit/README.md

 - **Azure Data Lake**: This is a scalable and secure storage solution that allows you to store and analyze large amounts of unstructured and structured data.
 In the context of this project, Azure Data Lake is used for storing the audit logs, virtual machine data, and other relevant information.

+- **ML Training**: This service is responsible for training and building a machine learning model for forecasting cloud consumption and deploying it to a web application.
+[Notebook for Building Machine Learning Model](https://github.com/lyoh001/AzureStaticWebApps/blob/main/mlcloudaudit/notebook/notebook.ipynb)

 These components work together to create a comprehensive and efficient data pipeline for auditing virtual machines in Azure.

 ### 2.2 Email Notification Component